weizhou-chaojixx/IoT-security-papers/paper lists/Rank1.md

 5.All Things Considered: An Analysis of IoT Devices on Home Networks
 6.JEDI: Many-to-Many End-to-End Encryption and Key Delegation for IoT
 7.Evaluating the Contextual Integrity of Privacy Regulation: Parents' IoT Toy Privacy Norms Versus COPPA
 8.Understanding and Improving Security and Privacy in Multi-User Smart Homes: A Design Exploration and In-Home User Study
+9.Understanding and Securing Device Vulnerabilities through Automated Bug Report Analysis
 ## 2018
 1.BlackIoT: IoT Botnet of High Wattage Devices Can Disrupt the Power Grid.
 2.Skill Squatting Attacks on Amazon Alexa